-SA objective Apprai sal questions Will the option / proposal help to: SA Theme: Biodiversity and C Seodive ersity 1.
-Support the integrity of internationally, nationally, and locally designated sites a) b) Protect the integrity of the internationally and nationally designated sites within and within proximity to Rutland?
-Manage pressures on locally designated sites for biodiversity and geodiversity in Rutland?
-2. Protect and enhance habitats and species in Rutland a) b) c) d) e) Protect and enhance priority habitats, and the habitat of priority species?
-Protect key species during the construction and operational phases of new development areas?
-Protect and enhance ecological networks?
-Achieve a net gain in biodiversity?
-Increase the resilience of Rutland's biodiversity to the potential effects of climate change?
-3. Enhance understanding of biodiversity and geodiversity a) b) Support access to, interpretation and understanding of biodiversity and geodiversity?
-Encourage opportunities for engagement with Rutland's biodiversity and geodiversity resource?
-SA Theme: Landscape 4.
-Protect and enhance the character and quality of Rutland's landscapes, townscapes and villagescapes a)b)c)d) Support the distinctive qualities of the NCAs and LCAs within and surrounding Rutland?
-Protect and enhance key landscape, townscape and villagescape features which contribute to local distinctiveness?
-Protect locally important viewpoints contributing to sense of place and visual amenity?
-Improve understanding of Rutland's distinctive landscape, townscape and villagescape resources?
-5. Contribute to tranquillity and the quality of dark skies a) b) Ensure that new infrastructure provision does not adversely impact on the quality of Rutland's dark skies?
-Minimise the impact on and seek to improve areas of tranquillity?
-SA Theme: Historic Environm ent 6.
-Conserve and enhance Rutland's historic environment, including designated and non- designated heritage assets a) b) c) d) Conserve and enhance the significance of buildings and structures of architectural or historic interest, both designated and non-designated, and their setting?
-Conserve and enhance the special interest, character and appearance of conservation areas and their settings?
-Conserve and enhance the special interest, character and appearance of registered parks and gardens, and their settings?
-Protect and where possible, enhance the wider historic environment, including historic landscapes?
-7. Conserve and enhance Rutland's archaeological resource a) Conserve and enhance archaeological resource, including features listed on the Leicestershire and Rutland HER?
-8. Promote opportunities for enhancing the understanding of a) Support access to, interpretation and understanding of the historic evolution and character of the environment?
+SA A objective Appraisal questions Will the option / proposal help to: SA A Theme: Biodiversi and Geodiversity 1.
+Support the integrity of internationally, nationally, and locally designated sites a) Protect the integrity of the internationally and nationally designated sites within and within proximity to Rutland?b) Manage pressures on locally designated sites for biodiversity and geodiversity in Rutland?
+2. Protect and enhance habitats and species in Rutland a) Protect and enhance priority habitats, and the habitat of priority species? b) Protect key species during the construction and operational phases of new development areas? c) Protect and enhance ecological networks? d) Achieve a net gain in biodiversity? e) Increase the resilience of Rutland's biodiversity to the potential effects of climate change?
+3. Enhance understanding of biodiversity and geodiversity a) Support access to, interpretation and understanding of biodiversity and geodiversity?b) Encourage opportunities for engagement with Rutland's biodiversity and geodiversity resource?
+SA A Theme: Landscape 4.
+Protect and enhance the character and quality of Rutland's landscapes, townscapes and villagescapes a) Support the distinctive qualities of the NCAs and LCAs within and surrounding Rutland? b) Protect and enhance key landscape, townscape and villagescape features which contribute to local distinctiveness? c) Protect locally important viewpoints contributing to sense of place and visual amenity? d) Improve understanding of Rutland's distinctive landscape, townscape and villagescape resources?
+5. Contribute to tranquillity and the quality of dark skies a) Ensure that new infrastructure provision does not adversely impact on the quality of Rutland's dark skies?b) Minimise the impact on and seek to improve areas of tranquillity?
+SA A Theme: Historic Er vironment 6.
+Conserve and enhance Rutland's historic environment, including designated and non-designated heritage assets a) Conserve and enhance the significance of buildings and structures of architectural or historic interest, both designated and non-designated, and their setting? b) Conserve and enhance the special interest, character and appearance of conservation areas and their settings?